 Each year, on average, 25,000 Americans are killed, and over 700,000 are injured in drug or alcohol-related car accidents.
 However, the Centers for Disease Control and Prevention reports that each year 111 million adults still admit to recently driving while under the influence.

 Glover Law Firm can help you recover funds to pay for your losses so that the irresponsible driver is held accountable.
-Contact us today at phone-number to schedule a free, confidential consultation with a compassionate Ocala alcohol/drug DUI lawyer.
+Contact us today at (352) 484-0775 or email us to schedule a free, confidential consultation with a compassionate Ocala alcohol/drug DUI lawyer.

 Being involved in a motor vehicle accident is traumatic.
 Recovering from injuries or the death of a loved one on top of that trauma is more than enough for a person to handle.
 The additional stress that occurs when medical bills begin piling up and you are unable to drive your damaged vehicle may be overwhelming, especially if you are unable to work and don’t have money coming in.
 You need help to recover damages from the person responsible for your accident so that you can focus on your healing.